kylefernandadams/box-automations/create-users-automation/README.md

 ## Pre-Requisites
 1. Ensure you've completed pre-requisites in the [parent project documentation](../README.md)
-2. Install the latest version of [dotnet core.](https://dotnet.microsoft.com/download)
-3. Create a Metadata Template in the [Box Admin Console](https://app.box.com/master/metadata/templates) with the name `Item Details` and one text attribute called `Item Total`
+2. Create a Metadata Template in the [Box Admin Console](https://app.box.com/master/metadata/templates) with the name `Item Details` and one text attribute called `Item Total`
-4. Create or leverage an existing employee metadata template.
+3. Create or leverage an existing employee metadata template.
-5. Update the [Employee MD Template Key](/create-users-automation.ps1#L21) and corresponding variables.
+4. Update the [Employee MD Template Key](/create-users-automation.ps1#L21) and corresponding variables.
 > Note: You can retrieve the MD template key and attribute keys by using the box metadata-templates BoxCLI command....

 ```